Siming (deity): Poetry

-The ancient poetry text Chu Ci features to Siming in two titles of the Jiu Ge: the so-called "Greater Siming" and the "Lesser Siming".
+The ancient poetry text Chu Ci features to Siming in two titles of the Jiu Ge: the so-called "Da Siming" (大司命,Greater Siming) and the "Shao Siming" (少司命,Lesser Siming).
 The Chuci poetry anthology (collected late BC - early BCE) has a section Nine Songs (Jiu Ge).
 Two of its poems are titled "Greater Master of Fate" and "Lesser Master of Fate".
 The "Greater" and "Lesser" may refer to two different Siming deities, two aspects of the same deity (such as Jin and Chu (state) shamanic cult versions, both of which were prominent at the time the poems were collected and both of which listed Siming as a god), the greater and lesser may refer to the length of the poems, have some seasonal connotation, or perhaps there is some other explanation.

 Pop culture

 Two Siming are found in The Legend of Qin film.
 There are a Greater Siming (大司命), appearing as the Priestess of Death and a Lesser Siming (少司命) as Priestess of Birth.